wwcodemanila/WWCodeManila-Android/android/extensions_onclicklistener.md

-# Using Kotlin Android Extensions
+# Using Kotlin Android Extensions {docsify-ignore-all}

 ## Configuring the Dependency